rl8 package

 features – Features from

-’s forward pass.model – Model for parameterizing the probability distribution.
+model’s forward pass.model – Model for parameterizing the probability distribution.

 - features: TensorDict